NCAlgebra/NC/DOCUMENTATION/NCAlgebra/NCPolynomial.md

 # NCPolynomial {#PackageNCPolynomial}

-This package contains functionality to convert an nc polynomial expression into an expanded efficient representation for an nc polynomial which can have commutative or noncommutative coefficients.
+This package contains functionality to convert an nc polynomial expression into an expanded efficient representation that can have commutative or noncommutative coefficients.

 For example the polynomial